Bianca Gianfrate, MA, LPC #16771

 130.00 per clinical hour (50 min)

-What is my specialty and approach?
+What are my specialties & approach?

 When viewing therapy as a journey, it is the client who takes the steps and the therapist walks alongside.
 While on their own journeys, children and adolescents are striving to develop their distinct sense of self and establish meaningful relationships with those around them.
 Supporting your child or teen through the journey comes with its own set of stressors that can lead you to feel unsure of what to do next.